Saad-Musema/image-generator-app/README.md

 - **PIL (Pillow):** A library for image processing in Python.
 - **Hugging Face API:** Used to access the Stable Diffusion model for image generation.

-## Installation

-### Prerequisites

-Make sure you have the following installed on your local machine:

-- Python 3.6 or later
-- pip (Python package manager)